 Reddit Community Building

 If you know anything about Reddit, you’ll be more than aware that it requires a completely different approach than other social platforms.
 In fact, there are subreddits stating that Reddit is NOT social media, but I digress.
 The community is incredibly sensitive to self promotion, but genuine participation can lead to amazing opportunities.
-So, find and engage with music subreddits.
-Each community has its own culture and rules.
-And, I’d check those rules, they can be super strict and specific.
-‘No self-promotion’ means just that.
+Find music subreddits.
+Engage genuinely.
+Every subreddit has its own culture, its own rules, its own pet peeves.
+When a community says ‘No self-promotion,’ they’re not kidding.
+They will ban you.
 So contribute valuable comments, answer questions, and share other people’s music before ever posting your own.
 Promotion without obvious self-promotion.
 Reddit users are super savvy and can smell inauthentic behaviour from miles away.

 Once you’ve built some credibility in relevant communities, AMA’s (Ask Me Anything) can be incredibly effective for musicians.
 But you need to have something genuinely interesting to share.
 A unique story, impressive achievement, or insider knowledge will benefit you the most here.

-Reddit’s upvote system means good music can actually rise to the top based on merit rather than marketing budgets.
+Reddit’s upvote system means good music can rise to the top based on merit rather than marketing budgets.
 But it only works if you’re genuinely part of the community first.
 Community-driven music discovery can be huge for you if done correctly.
-Anyway, the key with Reddit is patience and authenticity.
+Reddit requires patience and authenticity.
 Don’t expect quick results, but the relationships you build there often turn into some of your most dedicated fans and valuable industry connections.

 The Cross-Platform Content Web